Nursultan Nazarbayev: 2015–2019: Fifth and final term

 Nazarbayev for the last time ran again in the 2015 presidential election for the fifth term.
-From there, he gathered 97.7% of the vote share, making it one of the biggest in Kazakhstan's history.
-In his victory speech, he empathized the top priority in Nurly Zhol stimulus package that was designed in softening the social blow caused by an economic troubles.
+From there, he gathered 97.7% of the vote share in the first round, making it one of the biggest in Kazakhstan's history.
+In his victory speech, he emphasized the top priority in Nurly Zhol stimulus package that was designed in softening the social blow caused by economic troubles.
 At a later news conference, Nazarbayev speaking about the electoral results remarked, "I apologize that for superdemocratic states such figures are unacceptable.
 But I could do nothing.
-If I had interfered, I would have looked undemocratic, right?”
+If I had interfered, I would have looked undemocratic, right?"
 The Organization for Security and Cooperation in Europe criticized the election as falling short of international democratic standards.

-In early 2016, it was announced that 1.7 million hectares of agricultural land would be sold at auction.
+In early 2016, it was announced that 1.7 million hectares of agricultural land would be sold at an auction.
 This sparked rare protests around the country which called for Nazarbayev to stop the momentum on land sales and solve the nation's problems as well.
-In response to the fears of the lands being sold to foreigners especially Chinese, Nazarbayev fired back at claims, calling them "groundless" and warned that any provocateur would be punished.
+In response to the fears of the lands being sold to foreigners, especially Chinese, Nazarbayev fired back at claims, calling them "groundless" and warned that any provocateur would be punished.
 On 1 May 2016, at the Kazakhstan People's Unity Day, Nazarbayev warned that without unity and stability, a crisis similarly in Ukraine would happen.
 In June 2016, armed attacks in Aktobe took place resulting in deaths of 25 people.
 Nazarbayev called the incident as terrorist attacks which were orchestrated from abroad to destabilize the country similarly in a colour revolution to which he accused of being infiltrated by the ISIS militants.On 8 September 2016, Nazarbayev appointed Karim Massimov as the National Security Committee Chairman and Bakhytzhan Sagintayev to the post of the PM.
 Days later on 13 September, Nazarbayev's daughter Dariga was appointed as the member of the Senate.
 This suggested that Nazarbayev was preparing for his succession to be taken over by Dariga as the cabinet reshuffling had occurred after Uzbek President Islam Karimov's death which created political uncertainty in the neighboring country.
 Nazarbayev dismissed the claims of hereditary succession in an interview to the Bloomberg News in November 2016, saying that the "transfer of power is spelled out by the Constitution."